 CNS toxicity, formerly known as the Paul Bert effect, is a more severe complication and can result in the seizure.
 Luckily this is relatively uncommon with an incidence of between 0.2 to 3 in 10,000.
 Initial symptoms are nonspecific and may include vision changes, tinnitus, anxiety, or nausea, but can quickly progress to a tonic-clonic seizure.
 To date, no serious sequelae or increased risk of subsequent seizures have been found.
 Factors thought to lower the seizure threshold include the history of epilepsy, hypoglycemia, hyperthyroidism, current fever, and select drugs such as penicillin and disulfiram.

 Ocular toxicity has been shown to affect both the retina and lens.
-The retinopathy is thought to be due to abnormal angiogenesis and fibroblast production, while myopia occurs due to a transient increase in refractive power of the lens.
+The retinopathy is thought to be due to abnormal angiogenesis and fibroblast production, while myopia occurs due to a transient increase in the refractive power of the lens.
 Both of these conditions will usually reverse within days to weeks following cessation of HBOT, though there is a risk of premature cataract development.

 Apart from oxygen toxicity, the most common side effects of concern are barotrauma from the pressures used, and confinement anxiety while in the chamber.
 Barotrauma of the tympanic membrane is most common with a reported incidence as high as 2%, though barotrauma of the sinuses can also occur.
 The potential for tympanic membrane barotrauma is usually ameliorated by auto-inflating the middle ear through the Valsalva maneuver or placement of tympanostomy tubes.
 Anyone with a significant history of middle or inner ear pathology should be carefully screened.
-Claustrophobia can also be overcome with the familiarity of the chamber and use of anxiolytics during therapy.
+Claustrophobia can also be overcome with the familiarity of the chamber and the use of anxiolytics during therapy.

 There are currently many FDA-approved clinical applications of HBOT with quality evidence of its effectiveness.
-Most recently, treatment of acute sensorineural hearing loss with HBOT was recognized in 2011.
+Most recently, the treatment of acute sensorineural hearing loss with HBOT was recognized in 2011.
 A number of other approved indications such as severe anemia, crush injuries, necrotizing soft tissue infections, and osteomyelitis have been mentioned above; however, not all health care providers are aware of the effectiveness of HBOT and often refer patients after the critical window of opportunity has passed.

 Therefore, it is essential to educate the medical community that HBOT reaches beyond DCS in divers and carbon monoxide poisoning.
 Surgeons can use HBOT preoperatively and postoperatively to improve surgical outcomes.
 Internists can better treat diabetic foot ulcers or refractory anemia, while otolaryngologists can treat hearing loss with HBOT.
 The list of approved and experimental conditions continues to grow, and it is essential for providers to not only familiarize themselves with HBOT but to educate their patients about its potential and offer it as supplementary therapy when appropriate.